encodeous/journeyroute/README.md

 ## `What is JourneyRoute?`

 JourneyRoute is a path-finding mod for Minecraft.
 With JourneyRoute, you will never get lost down a mineshaft!
-As you travel in a world, it will build a network of all the places you have been, and is able to generate routes between locations. *The more you explore, the better the network will become, thus the paths that JourneyRoute will become better over time!*
+As you travel in a world, it will build a network of all the places you have been, and is able to generate routes between locations. *The more you explore, the better the network will become, thus the paths that JourneyRoute generate improve over time!*

 ## `Usage`